Karlox01/WatchForum/README.md

 - **Activity Feed**: A chronological feed showcasing the user's recent activities, such as posts, comments, and interactions within the community.

-- **Post History**: A curated collection of the user's past posts, allowing others to explore their contributions to the discussions.
+- **Post History**: A collection of the user's past posts, allowing others to explore their contributions to the discussions.

 - **Follower/Following Metrics**: Provides insights into the user's network within WatchForum, highlighting their followers and those they follow.